 Cleaning and Maintenance

-Of course, you should not look away from the cleaning and maintenance of the outdoor heaters.
+You should not look away from the cleaning and maintenance of the outdoor heaters.
 Once your heater is up and running, you need to make sure it maintains its quality.
 Switch it off (and unplug from the outlet) and clean it with a mild soap, warm water, and a damp cloth.
 Make sure you don’t use abrasive cleaners that could damage the finish of the heater.
 Look at the owner’s manual as there should be specific details on the heaters cleaning requirements.

-Apart from simply wiping the heater down, the only other thing you would have to do (if it’s a propane heater) is to replace the propane tank.
+Apart from wiping the heater down, the only other thing you would have to do (if it’s a propane heater) is to replace the propane tank.

 Yes, you can, even in cold month, enjoy your backyard.
 But a good idea would be to get an outdoor patio heater.
-On an ending note, we would like to give you some advice in regards to children and these outdoor heaters.
+On an ending note, we would like to give you some advice regarding children and these outdoor heaters.
 They are safe for children to be around, as long as you supervise them – similar to a fire pit or outdoor grilling safety.
 Always monitor kids when they’re around these units.
 Never leave a little one unsupervised around a heater.